-(b) whether the extent of loss of earning capacity can be assessed provisionally or finally; or shall be determined by a medical board constituted in accordance with the provisions of the regulations and any such question shall hereafter be referred to as the "disablement questions".
+(ii) Determination of question of disablement :- Any questionshall be determined by a medical board constituted in accordance with the provisions of the regulations and any such question shall hereafter be referred to as the "disablement questions".
 (Marks 25=10)

-(c) whether the assessment of the proportion of the loss of earning capacity is provisional or final: or

-(d) in the case of provisional assessment, as to the period for which such assessment shall hold good,
+- (a) whether the relevant accident has resulted in permanent disablement; or - (b) whether the extent of loss of earning capacity can be assessed provisionally or finally; - (c) whether the assessment of the proportion of the loss of earning capacity is provisional or final: or - (d) in the case of provisional assessment, as to the period for which such assessment shall hold good,

-Ans.3(b) As per The Electricity Act, 2003 :-
+Ans.3(b) As per The Electricity Act, 2003:-

-- (i) "Appellate Tribunal" means the Appellate Tribunal for Electricity established under section - (ii) "Appointed date" means such date as the Central Government may, by notification, appoint. - (iii)"Appropriate commission" means the Central Regulatory Commission referred to in subsection (1) of section 76 or the State Regulatory Commission referred to in section 82 or the - Joint Commission referred to in section 83, as the case may be. (iv)"Authority" means the Central Electricity Authority referred to in sub-section (1) of section - (v) "Captive generating plant" means a power plant set up by any person to generate electricity primarily for his own use and includes a power plant set up by any co-operative society or association of persons for generating electricity primarily for use of members of such cooperative society or association.
+- (i) "Appellate Tribunal" means the Appellate Tribunal for Electricity established under section - (ii) "Appointed date" means such date as the Central Government may, by notification, appoint. - (iii) "Appropriate commission" means the Central Regulatory Commission referred to in subsection (1) of section 76 or the State Regulatory Commission referred to in section 82 or the Joint Commission referred to in section 83, as the case may be. - (iv)"Authority" means the Central Electricity Authority referred to in sub-section (1) of section - (v) "Captive generating plant" means a power plant set up by any person to generate electricity primarily for his own use and includes a power plant set up by any co-operative society or association of persons for generating electricity primarily for use of members of such cooperative society or association.
 (Marks 52=10)